 I don’t want you to think this article is click bait so I wanted to make sure to give you my answer right up front.
 I, personally, like Orvus WA Paste for general baths but it also happens to do a great job keeping tails white.

 Orvus is my go to for horses that need a deep clean or for manes and tails that need to be extra clean.
-On horses with particularly yellow stains, I’ll mix 5 – 10 drops of bluing (like this one on Amazon)into a handful of Orvus and apply it and let it sit for 3 minutes or so before I wash it all the way out.
+On horses with particularly yellow stains, I’ll mix 5 – 10 drops of bluing (like this one )into a handful of Orvus and apply it and let it sit for 3 minutes or so before I wash it all the way out.